 UCR Research Computing Compute Resources

 The University of California, Riverside (UCR) equips its research community with a comprehensive suite of computational resources to meet the varied demands of cutting-edge research.
-From local high-performance computing clusters to expansive national grid computing platforms and versatile cloud computing services, UCR ensures that researchers have the computational firepower needed to drive forward their innovative projects.
+From local high-performance computing clusters to expansive national grid computing platforms and versatile cloud computing services, UCR ensures that researchers have the computational capabilities needed for their innovative projects.

-UCR’s HPCC is a powerhouse for high-performance computing, equipped with thousands of CPUs and GPUs designed for demanding computational tasks and data analysis projects.
+UCR’s HPCC is the preferred local destination for high-performance computing, equipped with thousands of CPUs and GPUs designed for demanding computational tasks and data analysis projects.

 • For: Researchers in collaborative projects within the Pacific Research Platform.